JcBernack/meteor-access/README.md

 - User logged in
 - User is in given role
-- User is the "owner" of document, or similar - ca be overwritten by specific roles, e.g. admin/moderator-roles.
+- User is the "owner" of a document, or similar - can be overwritten by specific roles.

 ## Examples